GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update-2023-02-02/index.md

 title: "Private Network Access update: Announce extension of the Deprecation Trial"
 authors:
   - lyf
-description: Chrome is deprecating access to private network endpoints from non-secure public websites as part of the Private Network Access specification and is currently in a stage of deprecation trial until Chrome 113 at the moment.
+description: Chrome is deprecating access to private network endpoints from non-secure public websites as part of the Private Network Access specification.
+A deprecation trial is available until Chrome 113.
 date: 2023-02-02
 hero: 'image/YLflGBAPWecgtKJLqCJHSzHqe2J2/dwtN0NkxkBmIz1EyhzAm.jpg'
 alt: 'Photo by Sara Cohen on Unsplash'